gregpalmr/alluxio-nginx-s3-proxy/README.md

      address=/alluxio-prod-worker.mycompany.com/10.0.2.2
      address=/alluxio-prod-worker.mycompany.com/10.0.2.3

 If you have dedicated load balancers (i.e. F5), then you can configure them to provide this load balancing service.
-With load balancing enabled, client side applications like Spark, Trino, Presto will only reference the single hostname and will be provided with rotating ip addresses for Alluxio workers.
+With load balancing enabled, client side applications like Spark, Trino, and Presto will only reference the single hostname and will be provided with rotating ip addresses for Alluxio workers.

 ## Access Alluxio with Teradata NOS